happybono/SonataSmooth/README.md

 ---

 ### Verdict
-- **Rectangular Averaging** : Simple but effective for steady high‑frequency noise suppression.
+- **Rectangular Averaging**: Simple but effective for steady high‑frequency noise suppression.
-- **Binomial Averaging** : A balanced middle ground, especially strong for periodic signals with moderate noise.
+- **Binomial Averaging**: A balanced middle ground, especially strong for periodic signals with moderate noise.
-- **Binomial Median Filtering** : The most robust across datasets and metrics; excels at handling spikes (both occasional and frequent), frequent noise, and step changes, making it the overall best performer.
+- **Binomial Median Filtering**: The most robust across datasets and metrics; excels at handling spikes (both occasional and frequent), frequent noise, and step changes, making it the overall best performer.
-- **Gaussian Weighted Median Filtering (GWMF)** : A hybrid combining Gaussian smoothness with median robustness; excellent for occasional spikes and smooth‑curve preservation, but less consistent for consecutive spikes.
+- **Gaussian Weighted Median Filtering (GWMF)**: A hybrid combining Gaussian smoothness with median robustness; excellent for occasional spikes and smooth‑curve preservation, but less consistent for consecutive spikes.
-- **Gaussian Filtering** : Produces smooth curves and natural signal flow, but struggles with abrupt changes and extreme outliers.
+- **Gaussian Filtering**: Produces smooth curves and natural signal flow, but struggles with abrupt changes and extreme outliers.
-- **Savitzky‑Golay Filtering** : Excels at preserving waveforms, trends, and mixed frequencies; ideal for scientific data and smooth curve analysis.
+- **Savitzky‑Golay Filtering**: Excels at preserving waveforms, trends, and mixed frequencies; ideal for scientific data and smooth curve analysis.

-**Overall** : Binomial Median Filtering demonstrates the highest aggregate performance across diverse signal types and evaluation metrics.
+**Overall:** Binomial Median Filtering demonstrates the highest aggregate performance across diverse signal types and evaluation metrics.
 GWMF provides a versatile alternative, especially strong for occasional spikes and noisy smooth‑curve scenarios, while other filters retain niche strengths in specific contexts.

 ## What Is Pascal's Triangle?
 Pascal's Triangle is a triangle of numbers built like this :